-The Plant Biology Program qualifying examination is an oral exam based on the term papers a student has written for the tutorial courses, PLBIO 512 and PLBIO 513.
+The Plant Biology Program qualifying examination is an oral exam based on the challenge problem papers a student has written for the tutorial courses, PLBIO 512 and PLBIO 513.

-The oral qualifying examination may be given after at least 18 credits have been earned in graduate courses (including credits earned prior to enrolling at Penn State).
-It also must be taken within three semesters (summer excluded) of entry into the Plant Biology Program.
+The oral qualifying examination may be given after at least 18 credits have been earned in graduate courses eligible to be counted towards the degree (including graduate credits earned previously at other recognized institutions).
+The student must have a minimum of 3.00 GPA and must not have incomplete or deferred grades.
+The examination must be taken within three semesters (summer excluded) of entry into the Plant Biology Program.